 - Harassment and discrimination

-This is by no means a comprehensive list, and there may be other factors which lead to work-related stress.
+This is by no means a comprehensive list, and there may be other factors which can lead to a psychological injury at work.
 Organisations can minimise stress at work by conducting risk assessments and acting on their outcome.
 Work stress tends to lead to common psychological injuries at work such as:

 - Post-traumatic stress disorder (PTSD)